-For urban residents, strict stay-at-home orders and sudden clinic closures hampered the usual access to PEP.
-In rural areas, the right to health of bite victims was disproportionately affected by the pandemic.
-In some countries, even before COVID-19, post-exposure vaccines were available only in major towns, which became hard and expensive to reach when lockdowns and movement restrictions were implemented.
+For urban residents, strict stay-at-home orders and sudden clinic closures hampered access to PEP, but bite victims in rural areas were disproportionately affected by the pandemic.
+In some countries, even before COVID-19, post-exposure vaccines were available only in major towns, which became harder and expensive to reach during lockdowns and under movement restrictions.
 In one endemic country with an ongoing refugee crisis, where people in refugee camps often need airlifting to find a clinic with post-exposure vaccines, the pandemic exacerbated inequalities in access to care.
-Additionally, people’s awareness about the need of seeking medical assistance is typically lower in villages, leading to bite neglect or use of traditional healing.
+Additionally, people’s awareness about the need for seeking medical assistance is typically lower in rural settings, leading to bite neglect or use of traditional healing.
 For rural migrants, the situation worsened when they got stuck – when lockdowns started and public transportation reduced – far from where they could benefit from Universal Health Care schemes.

-3.3.2.2 Delivery of Post-Exposure Prophylaxis

-One-third (n=17/59) of respondents who observed changes in delivery of post-exposure prophylaxis reported only one reason for such disruption.
-Most respondents observed two (n=14, 24%), three (n=15, 26%), four (n=4, 7%), or five (n=6, 10%) reasons for disruption to the pre-COVID-19 provision of health care to bitten individuals.
+From the perspective of the health provider, there were disruptions in the delivery of post-exposure prophylaxis.
+One-third (n=17/59) of respondents reporting one reason for this, while most observed two (n=14, 24%), three (n=15, 26%), four (n=4, 7%), or five (n=6, 10%) reasons for disruption to the provision of health care to bitten individuals.

-Shortage of human vaccines – both because of supply issues and financial constraints, in almost equal measure – was identified as the main obstacle by 54% (n=44) of respondents, mainly in endemic countries (Figure 3C).
-The interruption to Gavi’s vaccine investment strategy for rabies PEP, which several countries were relying on was a cause of major concern.
-The second reason, mentioned by 49% (n=40) of the respondents, was staff shortage – both because of quarantine and illness and, to a lesser extent, redeployment – and was mostly reported from in-progress countries.
-Other obstacles were the closure or conversion of clinics (n=21, 26%), especially in in-progress countries – in one of which, all primary health care services were closed for five months – and, mainly in endemic countries, the availability of vaccines only in the private sector (n=16, 20%).
+Shortage of human vaccines – both because of supply issues and financial constraints, in almost equal measure – was identified as the main obstacle to provisioning of post-exposure prophylaxis by 54% (n=44) of respondents, mainly in endemic countries (Figure 3C).
+Postponement of Gavi’s planned vaccine investment strategy for rabies was a major concern for some respondents, worried about the need to address chronic shortages in the poorest countries.
+The second reason, mentioned by 49% (n=40) of respondents, was staff shortages – both because of quarantine and illness and, to a lesser extent, redeployment – and was mostly reported from in-progress countries.
+Other obstacles were closure or conversion of clinics (n=21, 26%), especially in in-progress countries – in one of which, all primary health care services were closed for five months – and, mainly in endemic countries, the availability of post-exposure vaccines only in the private sector (n=16, 20%).
 In a war-torn, endemic country, where post-exposure vaccines used to be available in private clinics, none could be found during the pandemic.

-In two in-progress countries, toll-free numbers and paid telemedicine were implemented to assist people at home, preventing them from going to the hospital when not necessary.
-In some endemic countries, media insisted on reporting the stories of bite victims who delayed seeking medical assistance, to increase public awareness about adequate bite management and denounce the lack of vaccines in health care facilities.
-Especially during lockdowns, it was difficult for people to know where to find open clinics and to travel to them, especially because, due to the fear of COVID-19, people tended to avoid big hospitals and ended up in small clinics that were closed, had no vaccines in stock, or could not administer cost-saving intradermal regimens.
-One interviewee stressed the value of a hotline through which bite victims, especially from rural areas, can be directed towards the most convenient health care facility with vaccines in stock.
+In two in-progress countries, toll-free numbers and paid telemedicine were implemented to assist people at home, preventing them from visiting hospitals when unnecessary.
+In some endemic countries, media reported on stories of bite victims who delayed seeking medical assistance, to increase public awareness about adequate bite management and denounce the lack of vaccines in health care facilities.
+Especially during lockdowns, it was difficult for people to know where to find open clinics and to travel to them, especially because, due to the fear of COVID-19, people tended to avoid big hospitals, preferring smaller clinics that were either closed, had no vaccines in stock, or could not administer cost-saving intradermal regimens.
+One interviewee stressed the value of a hotline through which bite victims, especially from rural areas, can be directed towards the most convenient health facility with vaccines in stock.

 Awareness Activities